decyphr-net/i18nr/README.md

 To see examples of what the output looks like then checkout the `examples` folder.
 In all cases the source language used was English, and any non-`en.yaml` files were automatically generated using this command.

-### `translate-text`
+### `text`
-`translate-text` is a simple command that will translate a given piece of text and translate it to the target language.
+`text` is a simple command that will translate a given piece of text and translate it to the target language.

 This takes one required argument of **text** and one required flag of **-t** or **--target_lang**.
 - `text` - a string of text that you want to translate